will4j/redis-cli-py/README.md

 ```
 #### from url
 Scheme redis/rediss/unix will delegate to redis.from_url.
-Scheme redis+sentinel will be parsed, return master Redis (which can both read & write) or slave Redis (which is readonly)，according to url param `readonly` (default false).
+Scheme redis+sentinel will be parsed, return master Redis (which can both read & write) or slave Redis (which is readonly),according to url param `readonly` (default false).
 ```python
 import redis_cli